khangwen/Platform-Computing-Project/README.md

 # Final Project

-Curating a website within our team to create the best performing website to users using all the tools previosuly learned in this course.
-The idea is to have a website that will keep people's attention long enough on the wesbite to make a profit.
+Curating a website within our team to create the best performing website to users using all the tools previously learned in this course.
+The idea is to have a website that will keep people's attention long enough on the website to make a profit.

 Time spent: **30** hours spent in total